Herb Baumeister: Identification, investigation and death

 By the early 1990s, investigators with the Marion County Sheriff's Department and the Indianapolis Police Department began investigating the disappearances of gay men of similar age, height and weight in the Indianapolis area.
 In 1994, they were contacted by a man named Tony Harris, who claimed that a gay bar patron calling himself "Brian Smart" had likely killed Harris' friend, Roger Goodlet.
 Harris' suspicion was based on his own encounter with “Smart,” who had attempted to kill him with a pool hose during an erotic asphyxiation session inside his mansion after he had met him at the 501 Club, an Indianapolis gay bar.
 Harris eventually saw this man again in August 1995, following his car and noting his license plate number.

 Upon identifying "Brian Smart" as Herb Baumeister, investigators informed him that he was a suspect in the disappearances and asked to search his house.
 Both Baumeister and his wife refused to allow a search of their property.
 By June 1996, however, Julie had become sufficiently frightened by her husband's erratic behavior that, after filing for divorce, she consented to a search.
 The search of the estate was conducted while Baumeister was on vacation.
 It turned up the remains of eleven men, eight of whom were identified.

 With a warrant out for his arrest, Baumeister fled to Ontario, where he committed suicide at Pinery Provincial Park on Lake Huron by shooting himself in the head with a .357 Magnum handgun.
 Baumeister left a 3-page suicide note, written on yellow notepaper.
-He regretted messing up the park, he wrote, and felt badly about his broken marriage and failing business, but he did not mention the remains of his victims or admit to any crime.
+He regretted messing up the park, he wrote, and felt bad about his broken marriage and failing business, but he did not mention the remains of his victims or admit to any crime.
 Baumeister described items on his trip, including his intention to kill himself in a different place, but seeing children there had changed his mind.
 His final meal was a peanut butter sandwich.